The Ultimate Guide

 Protect your Intellectual Property

 We discussed trademarks in the last chapter on registering your business.
 Now we are going to talk about Intellectual Property (IP).
-Managing your IP properly can protect your ideas both here in Australia and overseas.
+Managing your IP properly can allow you to protect your ideas both here in Australia and overseas.

 Protecting your IP is more than just registration.
 There are numerous tasks that you must do to maintain an effective registration.
 This is a specialty field with many strict rules, so getting professional advice is essential to ensure you are truly protecting your asset.